uxdxdev/uxdxdev.github.io/content/blog/bowhead-react-plugin-system/index.md

 excerpt: Bowhead is a boilerplate project for fast micro-saas prototyping using Google's Firebase platform for authentication and data storage, ReactJS for UI, and Stripe for subscription payment processing.
 ---

+> Bowhead is a boilerplate project for fast micro-saas prototyping using Google's Firebase platform for authentication and data storage, ReactJS for UI, and Stripe for subscription payment processing.

 What is a Micro-Saas?

 > "A SaaS business targeting a niche market, run by one person or a very small team, with small costs, a narrow focus, a small but dedicated user base and no outside funding.
 Hence, micro-SaaS." - Tylar Tringas